SES Water: Sutton District Water

 In a quite separate development, the Sutton and Cheam Water Company was established in 1863, with offices on Carshalton Road.
 They built a reservoir where Ventnor Road meets Brighton Road, and laid a series of water mains within the parish of Sutton.
 They obtained the water from wells dug into the underlying chalk aquifer.
 In 1871, they promoted a bill to dissolve the company, and to re-incorporate it, either with the same or a different name.
 The new company would be responsible for supplying potable water to Banstead, Beddington, Carshalton, Cheam, Cuddington, Ewell, Morden, Sutton, Wallington and Woodmansterne.
 The principal works which they already owned were a well with a pumping station and other works in Sutton, a reservoir (designated number 1) in Sutton, a second reservoir (designated number 2) on Banstead common, pipework connecting the pumping station to reservoir 1, and pipework connecting reservoir 1 to reservoir 2.
-The Act empowered them to build reservoir number 3 at Banstead, to duplicate the pipework from the pumping station to reservoir 1, and to construct a new pipeline from reservoir 2 to reservoir 3.
+The Sutton District Waterworks Act 1871 (34 & 35 Vict. c. xv) empowered them to build reservoir number 3 at Banstead, to duplicate the pipework from the pumping station to reservoir 1, and to construct a new pipeline from reservoir 2 to reservoir 3.
 Among the miscellaneous provisions were the right to "break up and interfere with" streets, roads, lanes, bridges and other places, in order to install water mains.
 The company was renamed, becoming Sutton District Water.
-They obtained a second Act of Parliament in 1887, which allowed them to increase their capital by issuing more shares, and to supply water in bulk to various types of authorities and companies, which were not necessarily within their area of supply.
+They obtained a second act of Parliament, the Sutton District Waterworks Act 1887 (50 & 51 Vict. c. lxxxix), which allowed them to increase their capital by issuing more shares, and to supply water in bulk to various types of authorities and companies, which were not necessarily within their area of supply.
 In order to facilitate this, they were granted the same powers to lay water mains in private roads as they held for public roads, and there was specific provision for the supply of water meters.